 - Ensuring the organization’s financial viability, as highlighted in our annual reports

-- articulating the mission, vision and values
+- Defining our mission, vision and values

-- setting the strategic direction and monitoring performance
+- Setting strategic direction and monitoring performance

 Board committees and responsibilities